ltskinner/software-engineering/checklists/KICKOFF.md

 #### Quality Attribute Requirements

+* [ ] Do you have enough information to design the simplest system possible?
+* [ ] Have you ensured there are no requirements that add unneccesary complexity?
+* [ ] Have you eliminated erroneous requirements that only serve to appease egos or unrealistic expectations?
 * [ ] Do you have definitions of:
   * [ ] Success?
   * [ ] Failure?
 * [ ] Are tradeoffs between attributes documented?

 ##### Quality Attributes: Tier One